The Operations dashboard provides visibility into your application's performance, errors, and resource usage through a collection of pre-built charts.

 Database read queries

-Tracks the total number of database read queries over time.
+Tracks the total number of database read queries executed over time.

 Database bytes written

-This metric is instrumented within Postgres itself, and tracks exactly how many bytes the database had to write to any of its storage subsystems to fulfill your query.
+This metric is instrumented directly within Postgres and tracks the exact number of bytes written to any database storage subsystem to fulfill a query.

 Fields indexed for sort and filter